omnivore-app/docs.omnivore/docs/using/saved-searches.md

 - Choose the saved search you'd like to use from the ribbon buttons at the top of the library.
 The active seach is displayed in yellow.
 By default, this is `Inbox`

 ![Saved Searches on the Web](./images/web-saved-searches.png)

+## Editing Saved Searches on the Web

+- Click on the `Edit Saved Searches` [link](https://omnivore.app/settings/saved-searches) at the bottom of the Saved Searches section.
+- There you can : re-order the items, toggle their visbility and for custom saved searches you can delete them
+- To create a custom svaed searches, click the  `Add Saved Search` button then enter a name and a [query](search.html)

+Editing saved searches is not available on the native apps.
+Also the Saved Searches are not synchronzed with the native apps.